 during the day, until each packet is comprised of 27 layers of butter sandwiched between 28 layers of dough.
 After a rest in the cooler, we roll out each packet and cut triangles and rectangles and roll up the croissants.

 Baking the bread

-In the wee hours of Saturday morning, we return to the bakery to bake the loaves.
-The oven is about 630 degrees when we load the first loaves in with wooden peels.
+After a dinner break, we return to the bakery late Friday to bake the loaves.
+The oven is about 660 degrees when we load the first loaves in with wooden peels.
 The loaves sit directly on the oven floor, or hearth, and the rapid heat transfer into the loaves causes them to spring to nearly double their size.
 Before they are loaded, we score each loaf with a razor blade to give it a place to burst in a pleasing way.
 As we are loading the oven, we add some steam with a copper watering wand.
 Once the oven is full, the baking loaves produce their own steam in the sealed chamber, which billows out when the door is opened.